 ‘AI system’ means a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments

-This is compatible with recital 12 of the AI Act which states that the definition of AI systems in the act should be clearly defined and should be closely aligned with the work of international organisations to ensure legal certainty while also being flexible enough to accommodate the rapid technological development of AI that has been demonstrated in recent years.
+This is compatible with recital 12 of the AI Act which states that the definition of AI systems in the act should be clearly defined and should be closely aligned with the work of international organisations to ensure legal certainty, while also being flexible enough to accommodate the rapid technological development of AI that has been demonstrated in recent years.

-This definition, which was primarily inspired by OECD wording in 2019 (Recommendation of the Council on Artificial Intelligence), is designed to include a wide array of emerging technologies, thereby futureproofing the regulation and allowing the act to keep abreast of a rapidly-developing field.
+This definition, which was primarily inspired by OECD wording in 2019 (Recommendation of the Council on Artificial Intelligence), is designed to include a wide array of emerging technologies, thereby future-proofing the regulation and allowing the act to keep abreast of a rapidly developing field.

-The AI Act, in article 3(63) and (66), also defines ‘General Purpose AI (GPAI)’ models and systems as a separate category.
-GPAI is defined as AI models and systems which are trained with a large amount of data and are capable of competently performing a wide variety of tasks both for direct use and integration in other systems.
+GPAI is defined as AI models and systems that are trained with a large amount of data and are capable of competently performing a wide variety of tasks, both for direct use and integration in other systems.

 The definition of GPAI is open-ended and would include powerful large-language models such as GPT-4 and onwards (developed by OpenAI), the capabilities of which are exponentially increasing year-by-year.